awsdocs/aws-config-developer-guide/doc_source/setup-aggregator-console.md

         Choose **Choose a role from your account** to select an existing IAM role\.
 **Note**
 In the IAM console, attach the `AWSConfigRoleForOrganizations` managed policy to your IAM role\.
 Attaching this policy allows AWS Config to call AWS Organizations `DescribeOrganization`, `ListAWSServiceAccessForOrganization`, and `ListAccounts` APIs\.
-You must edit the control policy document to include `config.amazonaws.com` trusted entity\.
+By default `config.amazonaws.com` is automatically specified as a trusted entity\.

      1. Choose **Choose IAM role** to confirm your selection\.